 Housing and Development

-In addition to quality of life projects, housing remains a huge area of need in every community.
-ICA applauds the Governor and Legislature's budget expansion for the Workforce Housing Tax Credit in 2021 that will address project backlogs in this program that has proven return on investment.
-This, along with removal of the sunset for the Brownfields/Grayfields Development Tax Credits, provides resources address large lot vacancies and allow local communities to thoughtfully develop.
+One clear inhibitor to talent attraction is housing which remains a huge area of need in every community.
+Impacting housing will take an all-in strategy that impacts all levels of the housing ladder.
+The Governor and Legislature’s budget expansion for the Workforce Housing Tax Credit in 2021 addressed backlogs for a program that has a proven return on investment but continues to show an oversubscription.
+New strategies for housing development should be considered to impact this need.
+This, along with continued funding for the Brownfields/Grayfields Development Tax Credits, which provides resources to address large lot vacancies and allow local communities to thoughtfully develop.